 Repeat the above steps for the second piece of wide ribbon.
 You now have 2 lovely looking bows!

 The next step in how to make a ribbon bow is to join the bows.
 Place one bow on top of the other bow aligning their centers.
 Use your thread and wrap it around the center of the two bows.
 Knot it off at the back.

 Try and be accurate when winding the thread around the center as you will end up with a more symmetrical bow.
 If you are going to be joining your bow to clothing don't cut the thread yet.
 For hairclips or articles that don't need washing, you can cut the thread.

 Step 6 - Glue The Center

 Place your thin strip of ribbon for the center down on the table.
 If the ribbon has a one-sided pattern, then place it pattern side down.

 Place your bow on top.
 Do a quick check and see if one side of your bow looks better than the other.
 Put the nicer side facing down.

-Turn your bow over and you are all ready to join it on to something.
-Check out this free gift bag tutorial which includes a printable template.
+Turn your bow over and you are all ready to join it on to something like an alligator clip or a gift bag.

 Now you have learned how to make a ribbon bow please share below what you will be adding it on to.